 Never use chemicals or any other volatile liquid to start a fire.
 Do not burn garbage, or flammable fluids such as gasoline, naptha, or engine oil.
 We strongly recommend that smoke detectors be installed.

 WARNING:

-Only use materials and components supplied or specified by manufacturer when doing maintenence or replacements.
+Only use materials supplied by manufacturer when doing maintenence or replacements.